evert/phpdoc-md/README.md

 This is a script that can generate markdown (.md) files for your API documentation.

-It is tailored for projects using PSR-0, PSR-1, PSR-2 and PHP 5.3 namespaces.
+It is tailored for projects using PSR-0, PSR-1, PSR-2, PSR-4 and namespaces.
-The project was primarily developed for [SabreDAV](https://github.com/evert/sabreDAV), but it should work for other codebases as well.
+The project was primarily developed for [sabre/dav](https://sabre.io/), but it should work for other codebases as well.

 It only documents classes and interfaces.